Solving the Poisson equation using coupled Markov chains: Unbiased MCMC with couplings

 Next we provide details on how to sample from maximal couplings of $q(x,\cdot)$ and $q(y,\cdot)$.
 A possibility, mentioned in Section 4.5 of \citet{thorisson2000coupling}, and called $\gamma$-coupling in \citet{johnson1998coupling}, is described in Algorithm~\ref{alg:maximalcoupling}.
 The algorithm requires the ability to sample from $\mu$ and $\nu$.
 The cost of executing Algorithm~\ref{alg:maximalcoupling} is random, its expectation is independent of $\mu$ and $\nu$, and its variance goes to infinity as $|\mu-\nu|_{\text{TV}}\to0$.
 A variant of the algorithm for which the variance is bounded for all $\mu,\nu$ is described in \citet{GerberLee2020}.

-When $\mu$ and $\nu$ are Normal distributions with the same variance, an alternative maximal coupling procedure is described in Algorithm \ref{alg:reflmax}; it was proposed in \citet{bou2020coupling}.
+When $\mu$ and $\nu$ are Normal distributions with the same variance, an alternative maximal coupling procedure is described in Algorithm~\ref{alg:reflmax}; it was proposed in \citet{bou2020coupling}.
 Its cost is deterministic and independent of $\mu$ and $\nu$.
 In the algorithmic description, $\varphi$ refers to the probability density function of the standard Normal distribution.
+We use Algorithm~\ref{alg:reflmax} to couple the Metropolis-adjusted Langevin algorithm in Section~\ref{subsec:logitrandom} and Appendix~\ref{sec:hmc}.